 3. Bring Diapers and Wipes

 If you’re not bringing the family food, bring something useful.
 No parent can ever have enough diapers or wipes.
-This is always a safe and much-needed gift to bring.
+This is always a safe and much-needed gift for a postpartum mom to bring.
 Be sure to ask what size is appropriate first!
 You don’t want to get them the wrong size.

 - Does the dishwasher need to be emptied and refilled?